 For parking directions visit: http://www.augsburg.edu/about/map/.
 You will need a parking permit.
 For parking permits contact M. Elise Marubbio at email@example.com.
 Permits are limited in number.

-Thank you to our sponsors: Augsburg University, American Indian Studies Department, American Indian Student Services, Augsburg Indigenous Student Association, Center for Global Education at the University of Minnesota, Blood Memory Project, LLC .
+Thank you to our sponsors: Augsburg University, American Indian, First Nations, and Indigenous Studies Department, American Indian Student Services, Augsburg Indigenous Student Association, Center for Global Education at the University of Minnesota, Blood Memory Project, LLC .